appwrite/appwrite/CONTRIBUTING.md

 # Contributing

+We would love for you to contribute to Appwrite and help make it even better than it is today!
+As a contributor, here are the guidelines we would like you to follow:

+## Code of Conduct
+Help us keep Angular open and inclusive.
+Please read and follow our [Code of Conduct](/CODE_OF_CONDACT.md).

 ## Technology Stack

 To start helping us to improve Appwrite server, prior knowledge of Appwrite technology stack can help you with getting started.